CodeHalwell/Useful_Scripts/README.md

 ### Deep Learning Templates
 Our deep_learning section includes templates designed for neural network projects, with examples for:

-* Convolutional Neural Networks (CNNs) for image classification
+* Convolutional Neural Networks (CNNs) including simple ResNet examples
-* Recurrent Neural Networks (RNNs) for time series analysis
+* Recurrent Neural Networks (RNNs, LSTMs, and GRUs) for sequence modeling
+* Transformer utilities for working with large language models and fine-tuning
+* Graph Neural Networks (GCN, GAT, and GraphSAGE layers)
+* Reinforcement learning helpers from Q-learning to DQN
 * Generative Adversarial Networks (GANs) for image generation

 ### How to Use the Templates